6. The business of mission, 11:1-12:50

 The opening sentence notes Jesus' withdrawal from conflict with the Pharisees, v15a.
 The quotation, Isaiah 42:1-4, agreeing with neither the MT or the LXX, consists of four sentences, the first three formed using typical rhythmic parallelism, v18-21.

-In the passage before us we witness Jesus' reluctance to engage with the Pharisees.
-He disengages, is followed by the crowds with no mention of the Pharisees following, and he cautions the crowds not to broadcast the fact that he "cured all."
-For Matthew these facts fulfill Isaiah 42:1-4.
+In the passage before us we witness Jesus' reluctance to engage with the Pharisees, his popularity with the people, and his determination to keep a low profile - he did not want it known that he "cured all."
+For Matthew, these facts fulfill Isaiah 42:1-4.
 "Jesus will take the lowly way, not quarreling with his opposition, not entering into brawls, verbal or otherwise........
 God's servant does not bluster, but quietly proceeds on his chosen path, whatever the cost, until the eventual divine victory", Morris.

 iv] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.